rust-lang/rfcs/text/3503-frontmatter.md

 # Summary
 [summary]: #summary

-Add a frontmatter syntax to Rust as a way for [cargo to have manifests embedded in source code](https://github.com/rust-lang/rfcs/pull/3502):
+Add a frontmatter syntax to Rust as a way for [cargo to have manifests embedded in source code][RFC 3502]:
 ````rust
 #!/usr/bin/env cargo
 ```cargo